Jägertor

 How long should I spend visiting?

-A visit to Jägertor typically lasts between thirty minutes to one hour, depending on your interest in the architecture and surroundings.
+A visit to Jägertor typically takes about 30 minutes to an hour, depending on your interest in exploring the surrounding area.

 Is photography allowed?